UPPAALModelChecker/docs.uppaal.org/content/gui-reference/yggdrasil/_index.md

 ### Suggested methodology:
 Test Cases can be generated in several ways, depending on the actual project, but it is designed to support the method outlined below:
 1. Test purposes very often represent mandatory critical observations that must be observed on the system under test.
 First, _*Add*_ the test cases representing the test purposes.
-These test will cover some parts of the model, but is typically insufficient.
+These test are mandated anyway, and will cover some parts of the model, but this coverage is typically insufficient.
 2. Generate tests that improves the (edge/location) coverage of the model (but does not guarantee so).
 Second, _*Add*_ the test cases using the auto-depth mode to improve the coverage.
 3. The coverage achieved by the second step can be completed by adding an individual test-case for each of these uncovered edges or locations.
-Hence, third, _*Add*_ the test cases using the single-edge mode.
+Hence, third, _*Add*_ the test cases using the single-step mode.